Mount_Arrowsmith

 Tread Lightly: taking a closer look at what’s beneath our feet on the beach

-“I can’t believe I use to put sand in my mouth as kid,” I said out loud in disbelief.
+“I can’t believe I used to put sand in my mouth as kid,” I said out loud in disbelief.
 Today, I am tasked with analyzing the different samples we collected across various beaches for our Forage Fish Spawning Habitat Monitoring project.
 After these samples have been collected in large Tupperware...

 Supporting local environmental organizations